Vijaybhk/BDA-602/Final/Readme.md

 # Conclusion

 All the metrics like Accuracy, ROC Curves AUC Score, Mean Absolute Error, Precision and Matthews Coefficient suggests that Adaboost is the best performing model.
-But recall, f1 score and confusion suggest that Logistic Regression predicts more wins.
+Just to note additionally, recall and confusion matrix suggest that Logistic Regression predicts more home team wins.